NaiemaElsaadi/streaming-06-smart-smoker-consumers/README.md

 2. RabbitMQ Console

-Here is a screenshot of the RabbitMQ console with the producer and consumers running, showing message queues and message traffic:
+<br>Here is a screenshot of the RabbitMQ console with the producer and consumers running, showing message queues and message traffic:

 ![Streaming in Action](RabbitMQ5.png)
 ![Streaming in Action](RabbitMQ5_1.png)